WUT-ML/appliedmldays_2018/README.md

 |11:45 - 12:00 | Summary and closing remarks |

 ## Technical setup
+There are two main ways to get started.
+Please refert to the [Setup page](https://github.com/WUT-ML/appliedmldays_2018/wiki/Setup) on our Wiki.

 ### Interactive notebooks
 Hands-on part of this workshop will make use of the [Jupyter notebooks](http://jupyter.org/).
 Notebook itself is an interactive execution environment that lets users evaluate single lines of code and observe an execution's output immediately.
 It is well-suited for exploratory and iterative work.